-(a) Status of the Notes: The payment obligations of the Issuer pursuant to the Notes constitute direct, unconditional, unsubordinated and (subject to the provisions of Condition 5 (Negative Pledge)) unsecured obligations of the Issuer and in the event of insolvency (concurso) of the Issuer (and unless they qualify as subordinated claims (créditos subordinados) under Article 92 of the Insolvency Law or equivalent legal provision which replaces it in the future and subject to any legal and statutory exceptions) will rank pari passu and without any preference among themselves and pari passu with all other outstanding unsecured and unsubordinated claims of the Issuer, present and future.
+(a) Status of the Notes: The payment obligations of the Issuer pursuant to the Notes constitute direct, unconditional, unsubordinated and (subject to the provisions of Condition 5 (Negative Pledge)) unsecured obligations of the Issuer and in the event of insolvency (concurso) of the Issuer (and unless they qualify as subordinated claims (créditos subordinados) under Article 281.1 of the Spanish Recast Insolvency Law or equivalent legal provision which replaces it in the future and subject to any legal and statutory exceptions) will rank pari passu and without any preference among themselves and pari passu with all other outstanding unsecured and unsubordinated monetary claims of the Issuer, present and future.

-In the event of insolvency (concurso) of the Issuer, under the Insolvency Law, claims relating to the Notes (which are not subordinated pursuant to article 92 of the Insolvency Law) will be ordinary credits (créditos ordinarios) as defined in the Insolvency Law.
-Ordinary credits rank below credits against the insolvency estate (créditos contra la masa) and claims with special privilege (créditos con privilegio especial) or general privilege (créditos con privilegio general).
-Ordinary credits rank above subordinated credits.
+In the event of insolvency (concurso) of the Issuer, under the Spanish Recast Insolvency Law, claims relating to the Notes (which are not subordinated pursuant to article 281.1 of the Spanish Recast Insolvency Law) will be ordinary credits (créditos ordinarios) as defined in the Spanish Recast Insolvency Law.
+Ordinary credits rank below credits against the insolvency estate (créditos contra la masa) and credits with special privilege (créditos con privilegio especial) or general privilege (créditos con privilegio general).
+Ordinary credits rank above subordinated credits (créditos subordinados) and the rights of shareholders.

 Interest on the Notes accrued but unpaid as at the commencement of any insolvency proceeding (concurso) relating to the Issuer under Spanish law shall thereupon constitute subordinated obligations of the Issuer ranking below its unsecured and unsubordinated obligations.
-Under Spanish law, accrual of interest (other than any interest accruing under secured liabilities up to an amount equal to the value of the asset subject to the security) shall be suspended from the date of any declaration of insolvency.
+Under Spanish law, accrual of interest (other than any interest accruing under secured liabilities up to an amount equal to the lower of (a) the secured amount and (b) the value of the asset subject to the security) shall be suspended from the date of any declaration of insolvency.

-(b) Guarantee of the Notes: The Guarantor has in the Deed of Guarantee unconditionally and irrevocably guaranteed the due and punctual payment of all sums from time to time payable by the Issuer in respect of the Notes.
+- (b) Guarantee of the Notes: The Guarantor has in the Deed of Guarantee unconditionally and irrevocably guaranteed the due and punctual payment of all sums from time to time payable by the Issuer in respect of the Notes. - (c) Status of the Guarantee: The obligations of the Guarantor under the Deed of Guarantee constitute direct, unconditional, unsubordinated and (subject to the provisions of Condition 5 (Negative Pledge)) unsecured obligations of the Guarantor.
+In the event of insolvency (concurso) of the Guarantor: - (i) if (and until) the claim of the Noteholders against the Guarantor under the Deed of Guarantee is payable and enforceable and the Noteholders serve a demand of payment or enforce the guarantee claim, such claim may be classified as a contingent claim (crédito contingente) and the related rights of the Noteholders would be suspended until the claim ceases to be a contingent claim; and

-- (c) Status of the Guarantee: The obligations of the Guarantee under the Deed of Guarantee constitute direct, general, unsubordinated and (subject to the provisions of Condition 5 (Negative Pledge)) unsecured obligations of the Guarantor.
-In the event of insolvency (concurso) of the Guarantor: - (i) if (and until) the claim of the Noteholders against the Guarantor under the Deed of Guarantee is payable and enforceable and the Noteholders serve a demand of payment or enforce the guarantee claim, such claim may be classified as a contingent claim (crédito contingente) and the related rights of the Noteholders shall be suspended until the claim ceases to be a contingent claim; and - (ii) upon the claims of the Noteholders against the Guarantor under the Deed of Guarantee ceasing to be a contingent claim (crédito contingente), they will rank pari passu and without any preference among themselves and pari passu with all other outstanding unsecured and unsubordinated claims of the Guarantor, present and future (unless they qualify as subordinated claims (créditos subordinados) under Article 92 of the Insolvency Law or equivalent legal provision which replaces it in the future and subject to any legal and statutory exceptions).
+(ii) upon the claims of the Noteholders against the Guarantor under the Deed of Guarantee ceasing to be a contingent claim (crédito contingente), they will rank pari passu and without any preference among themselves and pari passu with all other outstanding unsecured and unsubordinated monetary claims of the Guarantor, present and future (unless they qualify as subordinated claims (créditos subordinados) under Article 281.1 of the Spanish Recast Insolvency Law or equivalent legal provision which replaces it in the future and subject to any legal and statutory exceptions).